proc7ts/context-values/README.md

 - Clean distinction between _assets_ provided for context entries, and their _values_.

-  E.g. entry value is an array, while its entry value assets are elements of this array.
+  E.g. entry value is an array, while its assets are elements of this array.

-- Customizable relations between entry assets and its value.
+- Customizable relation between entry assets and its value.

   This relation established by entry implementation.
 Typically, the entry builds its value out of its assets.

-- Reusable context entry implementations suitable for the majority of the use cases.
+- Reusable context entry implementations suitable for the majority of use cases.

-  E.g. [cxSingle()] for single-values entries, or [cxArray()] for array-values ones.
+  E.g. [cxSingle()] for single-valued entries, or [cxArray()] for array-valued ones.

 - Dynamically updatable context values.

-  The [cxSingle()] and [cxArray()] entries build the value _once_ on first access and return it on each subsequent access.
+  The [cxSingle()] and [cxArray()] entries build the value _once_ on the first access, and return it on each subsequent access.
 In contrast, the [cxRecent()] and [cxDynamic()] are able to track asset changes and reflect these changes in entry value.

 - Context derivation.

-  A context may derive another context to make the values available in the latter available in the former.
+  A context may derive another context to make the values from the latter available in the former.

 [npm-image]: https://img.shields.io/npm/v/@proc7ts/context-values.svg?logo=npm
 [npm-url]: https://www.npmjs.com/package/@proc7ts/context-values